facontidavide/Bonxai/README.md

 You can read the previous paper [here](http://www.museth.org/Ken/Publications_files/Museth_TOG13.pdf).

-There is also some overlap with this other paper, but their implementations is **much** simpler, even if conceptually similar:
+There is also some overlap with this other paper, but their implementation is much** simpler, even if conceptually similar:

      Eurico Pedrosa, Artur Pereira, Nuno Lau